24 Mar 2025

 Still not sure about the move from Evernote, here are some common questions people ask:

 There is no indication that Evernote is leaving the note-taking market.
-It has been acquired and managed by Bending Spoons, which has more resources and investment to help grow the product further.
+It has been acquired and managed by Bending Spoons.

 Evernote does offer a free subscription, however, changes to the Evernote subscription model mean free users are limited to 50 notes.
 This means users will only be able to modify and edit the notes limit, access only on 2 devices & have a limit of 1 notebook.